BigBabay/AsyncConverter/README.md

 # AsyncConverter
-Plugin for ReSharper, for helping you working and converting your code to `async`.
+This is an implementation of a ReSharper Plugin that converts your synchronous code to it's asynchronous version and helps you to write your own asynchronous applications.

-# Convert Any Method to Async Implementation
+# Convert Any Method to It's Async Implementation
+AsyncConverter can:
-1. Replace return type to `Task` or `Task<T>`
+1. Replace a returning type with generic or non-generic `Task<T>` or `Task`
-2. Rename method and overrides and base and interface from &lt;MethodName&gt; to &lt;MethodName&gt;Async
+2. Rename a hierarchy of overridden methods from &lt;MethodName&gt; to &lt;MethodName&gt;Async
-3. Add using on `System.Threading.Tasks`
+3. Add the `System.Threading.Tasks` to a usings declaration
-4. Analyze body and replace all calls to another method to `async` version if it exists.
+4. Analyze a method body and replace the every synchronous call with it's `async` implementation if exists.
-5. Analyze body and replace all calls to `.Result` with `await` call.
+5. Analyze a method body and replace the every `.Result` call with the `await` call.
-6. Analyze using of this method.
-If method call is from `async` context, then replace it to `await`.
-If the method calls from sync context then replace calls to `.Result` or `.Wait()`
+6. Analyze usage of a processed method.
+If the method is called from `async` context the AsyncConverter will replace it's call with the `await` expression, otherwise it will just call `.Result` or `.Wait()`

 ![Replacing Value](ReadMe/MathodToAsyncConverter.gif)

 # Highlightings
-## Replacing Value
+## Value Replacement
-If expect type `Task<int>`, but real type is `int`, you may wrap it to `Task.FromResult()`
+In case that an expected returning type is `Task<int>` but an actual returning type is `int`, AsyncConverter will notice you that you can wrap a returning value with `Task.FromResult()`.

 ![Replacing Value](ReadMe/ReplacingValue.gif)

 ## Return `null` as `Task`
-If you return null from method with retuen type `Task` or `Task<T>`, then calling code may await it and get `NullReferenceException`.
+If expected returning type is `Task` or `Task<T>` but null is returned instead, AsyncConverter warn you that execution point can await expected 'Task' and get `NullReferenceException`

 ![Return Null As Task](ReadMe/ReturnNullAsTask.gif)

-## Suggesting method name with Async suffix
+## Async suffix in a method name
-Suggest add method name Async suffix.
+AsyncConverter will suggest you to add the 'Async' suffix to an asynchronous method name in all cases except:
-1. Do not suggest if contaning class is inherits from `Controller` or `ApiController`.
+1. Classes inherited from `Controller` or `ApiController`.
-2. Do not suggest if method is test.
-Support NUnit, XUnit and MsUnit.
+2. Methods of test classes.
+NUnit, XUnit and MsUnit are supported.

 ![Suggesting method name with Async suffix](ReadMe/Naming.gif)

-## Suggesting configure all await expression with ConfigureAwait
+## Suggesting to configure an every await expression with ConfigureAwait

 ![Suggesting ConfigureAwait](ReadMe/ConfigureAwait.gif)

-## Suggesting use async method if it exist
+## Suggesting to use the async method if exists
-If in async context call sync method, but exist async method with same signature and suffix Async, then suggest use async method.
+If a synchronous method is called in the async context and it's asynchronous implementation is exists (e.g method has same signature 'Async' suffix and 'Task' or 'Task<T>' as the returning type) AsyncConverter will suggest you to use this asynchronous implementation.

 ![Suggesting method name with Async suffix](ReadMe/CanBeUseAsyncMethod.gif)

-## Async/await eliding
+## Async/await ignoring
-If in method only one await in the end of method, then async/await  may be elided.
+An 'await' expression can be ignored if this 'await' expression is the single in a method and awaited value is returned from a method.

 ![Suggesting method name with Async suffix](ReadMe/AsyncAwaitMayBeElided.gif)